lesprgm/Roulette/README.md

 -  **Complete web pages** with layouts, styling, and interactive elements
 -  **Dynamic content** that adapts to user prompts or generates creative themes automatically

 The system ensures variety through **Vision-Grounded Prompting**: a multimodal design reference (Design Matrix) guides the LLM to choose between Professional, Playful, Brutalist, or Cozy aesthetics based on the theme.
+To maximize throughput, we use **Triple-Burst Streaming Generation**: a single request to Gemini generates three distinct websites in a stream, tripling our daily capacity within API limits.
 An **Interactive-First** hierarchy ensures that the generated app is always the centerpiece, minimizing scrolling and maximizing immediate engagement.

 ##  Screenshots